French banks face new foe as tobacconists offer cheap accounts

 The Nickel bank account, which after initial tests is due to be expanded nationwide next year, will offer customers a debit card and a current account for 20 euros ($27.17).
-That compares with about 28 to 30 euros for the cheapest payment cards at BNP, SocGen and Credit Agricole (CAGR.PA).
+That compares with about 28 to 30 euros for the cheapest payment cards at BNP, SocGen and Credit Agricole.

 Though Nickel clients will be charged fees for depositing and withdrawing money, the tabac association CBF still estimates the cost of having an account at less than 50 euros a year.
 The association says this is a third less than the cost of an account with Bank of France.